 Whereas on the Weltklang saxophones, the keys operated by the left pinkie were not coupled together.

-The alto and tenor B&S blue label saxophones were keyed to high F#, while the Weltklangs were only keyed to high F.
+The alto and tenor B&S blue label saxophones were usually keyed to high F#, while the Weltklangs were only keyed to high F.

 The final area in which B&S blue label horns differed from their cheaper Weltklang brethren, was in their construction.
 B&S saxophones had their posts attached to the body via ribs…